Hiragana: History

 Hiragana developed from man'yōgana, Chinese characters used for their pronunciations, a practice that started in the 5th century.
 The oldest examples of Man'yōgana include the Inariyama Sword, an iron sword excavated at the Inariyama Kofun.
 This sword is thought to be made in the year 辛亥年 (most commonly taken to be C.E.
 471).

 The forms of the hiragana originate from the cursive script style of Chinese calligraphy.
 The table to the right shows the derivation of hiragana from manyōgana via cursive script.
 The upper part shows the character in the regular script form, the center character in red shows the cursive script form of the character, and the bottom shows the equivalent hiragana.
 The cursive script forms are not strictly confined to those in the illustration.

 When it was first developed, hiragana was not accepted by everyone.
 The educated or elites preferred to use only the kanji system.
 Historically, in Japan, the regular script (kaisho) form of the characters was used by men and called otokode (男手), "men's writing", while the cursive script (sōsho) form of the kanji was used by women.
 Hence hiragana first gained popularity among women, who were generally not allowed access to the same levels of education as men, thus hiragana was first widely used among court women in the writing of personal communications and literature.
 From this comes the alternative name of onnade (女手) "women's writing".
 For example, The Tale of Genji and other early novels by female authors used hiragana extensively or exclusively.
 Even today, hiragana is felt to have a feminine quality.

 Male authors came to write literature using hiragana.
-Hiragana was used for unofficial writing such as personal letters, while katakana and Chinese were used for official documents.
+Hiragana was used for unofficial writing such as personal letters, while katakana and kanji were used for official documents.
 In modern times, the usage of hiragana has become mixed with katakana writing.
 Katakana is now relegated to special uses such as recently borrowed words (i.e., since the 19th century), names in transliteration, the names of animals, in telegrams, and for emphasis.

 Originally, for all syllables there was more than one possible hiragana.
 In 1900, the system was simplified so each syllable had only one hiragana.
 The deprecated hiragana are now known as hentaigana (変体仮名).

-The pangram poem Iroha-uta ("ABC song/poem"), which dates to the 10th century, uses every hiragana once (except n ん, which was just a variant of む before the Muromachi era).
+The pangram poem Iroha-uta ("ABC song/poem"), which dates to the 10th century, uses every hiragana once (except n ん, which was a variant of む before the Muromachi era).